 How to apply

-You are very strongly encouraged to make contact with prospective supervisors before you apply, in order to work out whether this course is the right choice and the likely availability of funding.
+You are very strongly encouraged to make contact with prospective supervisors before you apply, in order to work out whether this course is the right choice.

 The set of documents you should send with your application to this course comprises the following:

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.